rpauwels/ido/README.md

 - Song suggestions
 - iCalendar file generation
 - Sending of reminders with table numbers
-- Responsive design and animation (OMG!)
+- Responsive design and animation, ZOMG

 ## Build and Install ##

 You will need:

-- Wt and Wt::Dbo 4.0.1 development packages
+- Wt and Wt::Dbo 4
-- CMake 3.6.3 or higher (probably works with far older versions if you change CMAKE\_MIN\_RELEASE)
+- CMake 3.6.3 or higher
 - Doxygen (optional)

 ### Instructions ###